what taxes do i have to pay when i sell my house Oregon

 What taxes are required when selling a house in Oregon?

 When you sell a house in Oregon, you might have to pay capital gains tax on your profit.
 There are also closing costs that include property transfer taxes.
-It’s important to talk with a tax professional to know exactly what you need to do.
+Talking with a tax professional is important to know exactly what you must do.

 Do I have to pay Oregon state income taxes after selling my home?